dcchambers/learn-git/README.md

 * Add your updated file to be tracked by Git:
   * `~/Development/learn-git $ git add .`
-    * By specifying `add .` - you are adding any new, deleted, or altered file at the current directory.
+    * By specifying `add .` - you are recursively adding any new, deleted, or altered file at the current directory and all subdirectories, minus what the `.gitignore` file tells Git to ignore.
 You could also use `git add signatures.md` to be more verbose.
   * This **stages** the file and prepares it for commiting.
 It tells git you want to include the changes.
 * Use the `commit` command to formally record the changes in the git repository.
   * `~/Development/learn-git $ git commit`